-Population growth is predicted to increase from 328,030 in 2019 to over 500,000 by 2041.
-It is expected that after 2041, the population will continue to grow.
-This increase in population representing an average of approximately 8,000 new residents each year.
+Population growth is predicted to increase from 328,030 (June 2019) to over 500,000 by 2041 with an expectation the population will continue to grow thereafter.
+This increase in population represents an average of approximately 8,000 new residents each year.

-People moving to the Sunshine Coast from other parts of Australia account for over 94% of the population growth to date and this trend is expected to continue.
+People moving to the Sunshine Coast from other parts of Australia account for over 94% of the population growth to date, a trend that is expected to continue.